Narcoculture: Mafioso Poseurs and modern narcoculture

-Narcoculture is a type of crime-related subculture that emerges in places where traffickers or other mafias have great power, and in consequence great cultural influence.
+Narcoculture is a type of crime-related subculture that emerges in places where traffickers or other mafias have great power and, in consequence, great cultural influence.

-Because of that influence, their lives and exploits are often glamorised by the mass media and they are looked up to as role models by some young people.
+Because of that influence, their lives and exploits are often glamourised by the mass media, and they are looked up to as role models by some young people.

 Subcultures similar to Mexican narco culture emerged in the United States during Prohibition, and in Colombia and Italy in the 1990s.
 These subcultures were characterized by extravagance, ostentation, hedonism, rural roots, honor, prestige, consumerism, power, utilitarianism, religiosity, and violence.

 Those who take part in narcoculture are not necessarily drug traffickers or part of a criminal organization.
 Indeed, many of the participants in narcoculture are young people who come from marginalized sectors of society.
 The admiration that youth have for narcos is similar to the way other kids might look up to rock stars or sports legends.
-In some cases, the admiration that they feel for drug traffickers, who they see as heroes, does lead them to get involved in drug trafficking.
+In some cases, the admiration that they feel for drug traffickers, whom they see as heroes, does lead them to get involved in drug trafficking.
 But in most cases, they merely consume narco culture and imagine that they are part of the narco world, becoming "narco-poseurs".

 Narcoculture has created a fantasy where some people believe that drug trafficking is the only way to escape poverty.
 This fantasy is supported primarily through music (narcocorridos) and visual media, including television and film.

 Some believe that narcoculture originated in the highlands of Sinaloa, where many of the famous drug lords were born, such as Joaquín "El Chapo" Guzmán, Ismael "El Mayo" Zambada, Miguel Ángel Félix Gallardo (aka "El Jefe de Jefes"), the Beltrán-Leyva brothers, Ernesto Fonseca Carrillo (aka "Don Neto"), Rafael Caro Quintero, Juan José Esparragoza Moreno (aka "El Azul"), Pedro Avilés Pérez (aka "El León de la Sierra"), and many more.

-Narcoculture is rooted in the rural areas of Mexico's Pacific Northwest and although it is constantly changing, it continues to foster and strengthen its rural roots over time.
+Narcoculture is rooted in the rural areas of Mexico's Pacific Northwest and, although it is constantly changing, it continues to foster and strengthen its rural roots over time.